 Luby’s Grits are grits that are wonderfully sweet and cooked with milk instead of water.
 The combination of sweetened grit cereal with a creamy texture was a surprising find.

 I didn’t grow up in the South, I have lived in Texas for the past 20 some odd years now.
-Grits was never a breakfast that I would have grown up with in the Mid-West.
+Grits was never a breakfast that I would have grown up within the Mid-West.
 I never even tried grits until I went on a trip to visit my Great Aunt in Jackson, Mississippi when I was 13.
 In fact, at that age, I don’t think I had been south of the Mason-Dixon line.

-My grandparents loved road trips, and on this one we toured across the South.
+My grandparents loved road trips, and on this one, we toured across the South.
 My Great Aunt Margaret was a wonderful cook, and one morning in addition to fresh out of the oven biscuits, were grits.
 I wasn’t always an adventurous eater, and but I reluctantly tried the grits.
 I was soon in love with grits and whenever I could I ordered grits with breakfast.

 Until I tried Luby’s grits, I always put a little butter on my grits along with lots of salt and black pepper.
-For me grits is your breakfast side dish, and it has never been the main course.
+For me grits are your breakfast side dish, and it has never been the main course.
 On a recent trip to Luby’s, I tried a bowl of their grits, and my eyes were opened.
 Here was a bowl of creamy sweet goodness, and I knew that I had to quickly go back into the kitchen and share this “new to me” find.

 - 2 cups whole milk